 \section{Introduction}

-The current standard cosmological model, called the $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model, has been supported by many observational results at different epochs, such as Cosmic Microwave Background (CMB), Big Bang Nucleosynthesis (BBN), and luminosity distances to SuperNovae of type Ia (SNIa).
-However, as the measurement precision has increased over the past few years, the validity of the $\Lambda$CDM model is reexamined, particularly due to a discrepancy in the $S_8 (\equiv \sigma_8 (\Omega_{m} / 0.3)^{0.5}$ parameter: the amplitude of matter density fluctuations, $\sigma_8$, scaled by the square root of the matter density, $\Omega_m$.
-For example, \planck\ measured $S_8 = 0.830 \pm 0.013$ with the CMB anisotropies ($z\sim1100$) \citep{Planck2020VI}, but low-redshift ($z\sim0-1$) cosmological probes, such as the abundance of galaxy clusters by \planck\ \citep{Planck2014XX,Planck2016XXIV} and gravitational lensing by Kilo Degree Survey (KiDS) \citep{Heymans2021} and Dark Energy Survey (DES) \citep{DES2021}, show a preference for a lower value of $S_8 \sim 0.76-0.78$, representing up to a $\sim2-3\sigma$ tension with the CMB constraints, this is the so-called $S_8$ tension.
+The current standard cosmological model, called the $\Lambda$ cold dark matter ($\Lambda$CDM) model, has been supported by many observational results at different epochs, such as cosmic microwave background (CMB), big bang nucleosynthesis (BBN), and luminosity distances to type Ia supernovae (SNIa).
+However, as measurement precision has increased over the past few years, the validity of the $\Lambda$CDM model is under reexamination, particularly due to a discrepancy in the $S_8 (\equiv \sigma_8 (\Omega_{m} / 0.3)^{0.5}$ parameter, which is the amplitude of matter density fluctuations, $\sigma_8$, scaled by the square root of the matter density, $\Omega_m$.
+For example, \planck\ measured $S_8 = 0.830 \pm 0.013$ with the CMB anisotropies ($z\sim1100$) \citep{Planck2020VI}, but low-redshift ($z\sim0-1$) cosmological probes, such as the abundance of galaxy clusters by \planck\ \citep{Planck2014XX, Planck2016XXIV} and gravitational lensing by the Kilo Degree Survey (KiDS; \citealt{Heymans2021}) and Dark Energy Survey (DES; \citealt{DES2022}), show a preference for a lower value of $S_8 \sim 0.76-0.78$, representing a tension of up to $\sim2-3\sigma$ with the CMB constraints, referred to as the $S_8$ tension.
 This tension indicates that the growth rate of the cosmic structure is less than expected from the CMB measurements and may demand modifications to the standard model.